Grand Pacific Palisades Resort is as the name implies found in Carlsbad, California in the Pacific Palisades region.

 - Coffee Maker

 - Ice Maker

 Then the resort itself offers all of these options.

 - Fitness Center

 - Concierge Services

-Our spacious One Bedroom Condo Suites accommodate three to four with a Queen sized bed in the master bedroom and a Queen Sofa Sleeper in the living room.
-Pamper yourself with fully equipped, condo-style living with a kitchen complete with all your home away from home needs.
+Our spacious Bedroom Condo Suites accommodate three to four with a Queen sized bed in the master bedroom and a Queen Sofa Sleeper in the living room.
+Pamper yourself with fully equipped, condo-style living with a kitchen complete with all your home-away-from-home needs.
 All Suites provide roomy living spaces, large bathrooms, and heavenly accommodations, perfect for any family getaway!
-Room and bedding configurations may vary based on availability of non-owner inventory at time of check-in.
+Room and bedding configurations may vary based on the availability of non-owner inventory at the time of check-in.
 Condo suites vary from 577-785 square feet.